nlxai/voice-compass-sdk/packages/core/README.md

 * `vc-click-journeyid`: the journey ID triggered by a click.
 * `vc-click-force-escalate`: boolean attribute set when a click should escalate a journey.
 * `vc-click-force-end`: boolean attribute set when a click should end a journey.
-* `vc-click-bidirectional`: boolean attribute set when a click should end a journey.
+* `vc-click-bidirectional`: boolean attribute that turns on bidirectional mode on click.
 * `vc-click-payload`: a stringified object containing the payload at this step.

 #### Invalid form field events